jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **2) Countries:**

-The countries were selected because Anglosphere and Sinosphere based cultures were thought to be the most different in terms of attitudes towards authority based on Hoefstede’s research into power distance.
+The countries were selected because Anglosphere (Western) and Sinosphere (Confucian) cultures were thought to be the most different in terms of attitudes towards authority according to Hoefstede’s research on power distance.

 **Tweets (000s)**